- Studying Law at Yale

 The importance of networking cannot be overstated, particularly in a challenging market.
 Networking isn’t just about attending cocktail events, but includes informational interviewing, being active in professional associations, and attending CLE and other educational programs.

-Video presentation by Marcia Pennington Shannon and Susan G. Manch of Shannon & Manch LLP.
+Video: NALP and ALI-ABA offered Managing a Legal Career Transition in Tough Times- a 75-minute presentation by Marcia Pennington Shannon and Susan G. Manch of Shannon & Manch LLP.